Understanding Flu A and the Common Cold

 - 3 min read

-Both Flu A and the common cold are respiratory illnesses caused by viruses, but they differ in severity, symptoms, and treatment approaches.
+Both Flu A and the common cold are respiratory illnesses caused by viruses, but they differ in severity, symptoms, and approaches.

 Flu A is caused by influenza A virus strains.
 It tends to hit quickly and can lead to serious complications, especially in young children, older adults, and people with chronic health conditions.